An interview with Christian Albrings und Steffen Müller

 Albrings: Yes, I also experienced this in my childhood and youth.
 This entrepreneurial thinking also means that neither Steffen nor I differentiate clearly between work and leisure time.
 To put it simply, they are both part of life, and we always try to make the best of both aspects.

 We attach great importance to continuous development – not only to the company as a whole, but also to each individual.

-When did you come up with the idea of albrings + müller?
+How did you come up with the idea of albrings + müller?